werf/werf/docs/pages/introduction.md

 _NOTE: Your application may not have custom docker images (and use only publicly available images for example), in such case it is not required to pass `--docker-repo` param — just omit it._

-# What's next?
+## What's next?

-## Check out guides

-There are [guides](https://ru.werf.io/applications_guide_ru/) available which cover configuration of wide variety of applications which use different programming languages and frameworks.
+Deploy your first example application with [quickstart]({{ site.baseurl }}/documentation/quickstart.html) or checkout available [guides](https://ru.werf.io/applications_guide_ru/) which cover configuration of wide variety of applications which use different programming languages and frameworks.
 It is recommended to find a suitable guide for your application and follow instructions.

-## Converge your production
+### Converge your production

 If you feel ready to dig into general overview of CI/CD workflows, which could be implemented with werf, then go [this article]({{ site.baseurl }}/documentation/advanced/ci_cd_workflows_overview.html).